OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 Each step in your pipeline's workflow is an instance of a component.
 When you define your pipeline, you specify the source of each step's inputs.
 Step inputs can be set from the pipeline's input arguments, constants, or step inputs can depend on the outputs of other steps in this pipeline.
-Kubeflow Pipelines uses these dependencies to define your pipeline's workflow as a graph.
+OpenDataology Pipelines uses these dependencies to define your pipeline's workflow as a graph.